Disaster Zone Incentives

 The Disaster Tax Relief and Airport and Airway Extension Act of 2017 established the basic parameters for claiming the credit.
 According to HR 3823, qualifying businesses are those in Hurricane Disaster Areas that continued to pay employees during a period of inoperability.
 The definition of inoperability and instructions on how to measure the physical and economic impact of the storms is not clearly laid out by the statute.
 TCC can assist affected companies in getting clarity.

-Possible metrics for measuring operability include (compared to pre-Hurricane levels):
+Possible metrics for measuring operability include (compared to pre-disaster levels):

 • Sales volume